eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/publisher.rst

     :lines: 15-18

 Below are the includes of the C++ headers.
-The first one includes the HelloWorldPubSubTypes.h file with the serialization and deserialization functions of the data type that we have defined in the previous section.
+The first one includes the HelloWorldPubSubTypes.hpp file with the serialization and deserialization functions of the data type that we have defined in the previous section.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp